 Hip and Elbow Dysplasia – A skeletal condition that causes the hip and elbow joints to deteriorate over time.
-It is commonly seen in large dog breeds and the first signs usually appear in the later years of a dog’s life.
+It is commonly seen in large dog breeds, and the first signs usually appear in the later years of a dog’s life.

 Chondrodysplasia – An abnormal growth of cartilage that results in disproportionate dwarfism.
 Typically appears as excessively shortened front limbs.
 For more information on chondrodysplasia in Alaskan Malamutes, we recommend reading this article provided by the AMCA.

-Cataracts – Clouding of the eye lens which may look like a white disc behind the dog’s iris.
+Cataracts – Clouding of the eye lens, which may look like a white disc behind the dog’s iris.
 Causes worsening of eyesight and may lead to blindness in the affected eye if untreated.

 The recommended health tests for Huskamutes are:

 As with all dogs, we recommend getting your Huskamute neutered and vaccinated at the appropriate ages.

 You will also need to routinely take precautions to prevent them from getting fleas or worms using over-the-counter medications.

 Huskamute Exercise Needs

 Before adopting a Huskamute, you need to be prepared for the exercise commitments that come with the crossbreed.